filippobounous/murgenere-web/README.md

 # murgenere-web

-A wrapper for murgenere.com and my.murgenere.com.
+A wrapper for murgenere.com and other apps.

 This repository now includes a simple `index.html` that displays a fullscreen image and a dropdown menu for navigating to external services.
 The menu can be customised by editing the `<select>` options in the HTML file.